errai34/ai4astro_imprs_2025/README.md

 - Attention mechanisms and self-attention
 - Multi-head attention
 - Positional encoding
-- Decoder-only transformer blocks
 - Complete decoder-only transformer implementation
-- Applications to astronomical data

 ## Learning Objectives

 By the end of this tutorial, participants will:
 - Understand the core concepts behind decoder-only transformer architectures
 - Implement attention mechanisms from scratch
-- Build a complete decoder-only transformer model using only NumPy
+- Build a decoder-only transformer model using only NumPy
 - Appreciate the power and flexibility of attention-based models for sequence processing

 ## Resources

 - [Attention Is All You Need](https://arxiv.org/abs/1706.03762) - Original transformer paper
+- [Transformer Circuits] (https://transformer-circuits.pub/2021/framework/index.html) - A mechanistic interpretability approach to understanding transformers
 - [The Illustrated Transformer](http://jalammar.github.io/illustrated-transformer/) - Visual guide to transformers
 - [Transformers from Scratch](https://peterbloem.nl/blog/transformers) - Detailed implementation guide

 ## Contributing